sushrut111/cowin-automation-extn/README.md

 2. I do not guarantee a confirm slot.

 3. I am an independent developer and have no affiliations with the developers of cowin application.
+4. I work at Microsoft India and this project has nothing to do with my employer and I have worked on this outside of my commitment to my employer.

 ## Mutual support
 1. Should you need any help or face troubles using this extension, reach out to me via this telegram channel: [https://t.me/joinchat/2l17jl8xYRM1NTdl](https://t.me/joinchat/2l17jl8xYRM1NTdl)